Python-SIP/sip/doc/directives.rst

 other parts.
 If the order is not specified then the part is appended to the extract.

-An extract is written to a file using the :option:`-X <sip5 -X>` command line option.

-TODO: sip-extract???

-sip-extract --id NAME [--output FILE] .sip

-It needs to recognise timelines, features and platforms and so there needs to be a Bindings.extract() similar to Bindings.generate().
-Does this mean that sip-extract is a tool like sip-build etc?

 For example::

     %Extract example